Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 You say something like:

 “I almost made a huge mistake tonight.
-I was talking to this beautiful girl and didn’t even ask her to come dance dance with me.
-Let’s go dance.”
+I was talking to this beautiful girl and didn’t even ask her to come dance with me.
+Let’s go.”

 This is how you escalate without being creepy.

 Rejection is part of learning how to approach women.
-There is no way around it.
+There’s no way around it.
+However, the difference between men who grow and men who spiral comes down to how they frame the moment.

 - Smile.